MarsTheProtogen/AUDswap/README.md

 # why?
 Ever need to convert a file online but had that small voice in your head saying "what if they copy or see my file?" that is what this program if for, deeply mistrusting people.
-If for whatever reason you don't trust the GUI code, there is a minimalistic termanal based version
+If for whatever reason you don't trust the GUI code, there is a minimalistic terminal based version
 <br>
 _it's also a repurpose for the backend of another project_